microsoft/FluidFramework/Guidelines.md

 In the JavaScript community, developers assume the shorter the name the more important the API.
 Long multi-word names are assumed to be rarely used or semi-internal.

--   But remember to document any aspects that are not captured by the short name in the API documentation!
+-   Remember to document any aspects that are not captured by the short name in the API documentation!

 Make use of well-known abbreviations (but _only_ well-known abbreviations).
-A good rule of thumb is to use the abbreviated form if it’s what you would say out loud (HTML, JSON, min/max, etc.).
+A good rule of thumb is to use the abbreviated form if it's what you would say out loud (HTML, JSON, min/max, etc.).

 -   Remember to think in terms of accessibility.
     Would a someone who is not a native English speaker understand the abbreviation?
     Would someone outside of Microsoft understand it?

 A good example is EventEmitter’s `on()` and `off()` pattern, which has largely become the de-facto standard among frameworks.
 An anti-example is the DOM’s built-in `addEventListener()` and `removeEventListener()`, which frameworks rarely emulate.

 Another anti-pattern is function/property names that unnecessarily echo return types or argument types/names.
-For example, prefer “insert(item: Node)” to “insertItem(itemNode: Node)”.
+For example, prefer `insert(item: Node)` to `insertItem(itemNode: Node)`.

 #### ✔ DO use well-known prefixes/suffixes